 - offering grants to for-profit businesses and nonprofit organizations involved in reducing, reusing, recycling, composting or recovering energy from greater Portland’s discarded materials

 - a focus on strengthening the greater Portland area’s garbage and recycling system and advancing Metro’s diversity, equity and inclusion efforts

 - providing up to $3 million a year, supporting two types of grants:

 - grants between $10,000 and $50,000 each that could support personnel costs, operations and equipment

 - grants between $50,000 and $500,000 each for larger investments such as machinery or other capital improvements

 - grants to be awarded through a competitive solicitation process and recommended by a review committee consisting of representatives from Metro, local governments, and the public

 - annual reports on the program’s activities to be presented to the Metro Council with a full program review at the end of the initial three-year period

 - grant awards be matched with other cash or in-kind contributions

-Following the Metro Council’s review of the revised program guidelines, Metro’s chief operating officer will approve a final set of program guidelines.
-The first round of grant applications will be solicited in the summer of 2018.
+After Metro’s chief operating officer approves a final set of program guidelines, the first round of grant applications will be solicited in the summer of 2018.